jack-mil/bing-rewards/README.md

 ## **Features**
 ***
-* Script basically auto-types searches, so must be run in a GUI environment.
+* Script auto types searches into www.bing.com, so must be run in a GUI environment.
 Great for AFK grinding once a day for those points
 * Use a mobile user agent to get mobile points (`--mobile`)
 * Configurable number of searches with `--count=`
 * All files are local, makes no http(s) requests